 What we loved when we visited Notten’s was the atmosphere.
 There’s no flashiness or starchy formality, this is a lodge run by bush-lovers, for people who love the bush.
 Rooms are certainly comfortable, but not glitzy- for example, you have a proper, and rather comfortable bed, but it’s lit by candles and paraffin lanterns.
 Notten’s is the sort of place where you get the feel that the outdoor showers are there for people who want to smell the air, not because they’re the latest “must have” in the safari world.
 Meals are fun and communal and the generations of family that’ve lived and worked here shines through.

 One last thing- Notten’s is one of our favourite lodges in the Sabi Sands, and we’ve stayed in places that are double the price.
 However, it’s not super-cheap either- Notten’s rarely runs specials because, to be honest, they’re usually full.
-You’re really not playing for plunge pools or glitz here (you can get those elsewhere for less), but for the luxuries you really can’t put a price on: atmosphere, space, peace, and a sense of absolute timelessness.
+You’re really not paying for plunge pools or glitz here (you can get those elsewhere for less), but for the luxuries you really can’t put a price on: atmosphere, space, peace, and a sense of absolute timelessness.

 What can I do at Notten’s?